Pinterest Hidden Image

 Each square measures 4.25″ (10.75cm).

-Gauge is not crucial here, but I would recommend that you keep a consistent tension so that all your squares end up the same size.
+Keep a consistent tension so that all your squares end up the same size.
+You can also block your squares to achieve this.

 28.5″ x 28.5″ (72.25 x 72.25 cm) approx.